 As you can imagine, Fantasyland is PACKED with character meet and greet opportunities, including the popular character meal at Cinderella’s Royal Table.

 Frontierland doesn’t have any traditional character meet & greets, but the Country Bears make an appearance most days.

-Tomorrowland is where you can spot your favorite cosmic friends, Buzz and Stitch.
+Tomorrowland is where you can spot your favorite cosmic friends, including Chip and Dale in space costumes and Stitch.